ilyankou/passport-index-dataset/README.md

 # 2021 Passport Index Dataset
 ## Travel visa requirements for 199 countries, in .csv
-Last updated on 21 November 2021.
-This update *still* includes a lot of travel bans related to Covid-19.
+Last updated on 14 December 2021.
 For pre-pandemic requirements, check out the `/legacy` folder.

 ![Passport](passport.png)